vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 # PATH: 03-filing-documents/FY25-Core-Activities-Complete.md
 # PURPOSE:
 # - Complete Core R&D Activity descriptions for AusIndustry portal entry
-# - Text written in plain, researcher-style English for fast copy into the portal
+# - Aligned with current AusIndustry software guidance and competent professional test
 #
 # ROLE IN ARCHITECTURE:
 # - Primary reference for completing the "Projects and activities" section
 #
 # NOTES FOR FUTURE AI:
 # - This file is the source of truth for the narrative fields in the AusIndustry form
+# - FY25-specific focus: describe what was uncertain AND tested in this income year
-# - Keep the structure and headings stable so humans and agents can both work from it
+# - Keep experimental core separate from integration/supporting work

 ---